rajanwalia4/Blog-app/README.md

 ## A Simple Blog app To create and Delete Blogs

-## How to use this project
+## How to use this project?
 ### Install Following packages using npm package Manager

 ```
-npm install express ejs
+npm install express ejs mongodb mongoose
 ```